DustyShap/lets_get_together/README.md

 can click `Regenerate Groups` to shuffle up the current list of participants.
 Also from this state, you can change the group size, as well as add more participants.

+### Running tests
+You can run this project's unit tests by calling `python3 tests.py` on the command line.